One-size resumes only work for one-size careers

 Dramatic career changes – analyst to career coach, attorney to screenwriter, banker to non-profit leader, you name it, people are seeking to make career changes everyday.

-How you market yourself on paper does not have to be so daunting.
+How you market yourself and how you position yourself on paper does not have to be so daunting.

 Loyal careerist – you have done some great things in your career, you have achievements that would attract any employer, but your entire career with one company.